The Jibbon Beach Loop Track in Bundeena

 Shelley Beach

-After the boardwalk, continue on the main track to Port Hacking Point, where you can enjoy panoramic views of Cronulla and the city in the north and the Pacific Ocean right in front of you.
+From Little Jibbon Beach and the boardwalk, continue on the main track to Port Hacking Point, where you can enjoy panoramic views of Cronulla and the city in the north and the ocean right in front of you.

 The Jibbon Loop Track then follows the shoreline southbound until it arrives at Shelley Beach.
 This is a great spot to have a break, eat lunch, and enjoy the scenic views over the ocean.